Noble-Lab/MSFactor/README.md

 Authors
 -------

-This work was produced by [Lincoln Harris](https://github.com/lincoln-harris) and [Bill Noble](https://github.com/wsnoble), of the University of Washington, and [Will Fondrie](https://github.com/wfondrie) of Talus Biosciences.
+This work was produced by [Lincoln Harris](https://github.com/lincoln-harris) and [Bill Noble](https://github.com/wsnoble), of the University of Washington, and [Will Fondrie](https://github.com/wfondrie) of [Talus Bioscience](https://www.talus.bio/).
+For questions please contact lincolnh@uw.edu.

 Contributing
 ------------

-* TODO
+We welcome any bug reports, feature requests or other contributions.
+Please submit a well documented report on our [issue tracker](https://github.com/lincoln-harris/ms-imputer/issues).
+For substantial changes please fork this repo and submit a pull request for review.

+See [CONTRIBUTING.md](https://github.com/lincoln-harris/ms-imputer/blob/main/docs/CONTRIBUTING.md) for additional details.

+You can find official releases [here](https://github.com/lincoln-harris/ms-imputer/releases).